Packing Cubes Review: Do They Really Save Space?

 That is especially useful for UK travel, where many trips are shorter and more compact.
 You often are not packing for two weeks.
 You are packing for a weekend away, a short flight, or a train trip with limited bag space.

-Compression cubes do save more space because they actively squeeze volume down.
-That can be useful for cabin-bag travel.
-But they also add more friction and can make packing feel more rigid than some travellers want.
+Compression cubes go further, saving roughly 20-30% compared to loose packing because they actively squeeze volume down with a second zipper.
+That can be useful for cabin-bag travel, but they also add more friction and make packing feel more rigid.

 So the honest answer is: